EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

     In contrast to the previous study, A causes C, or C causes B or no relation… : annotate either A causes C, C causes B or nothing

-7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.\
+7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.<br />
-8. Ambiguous/Hedging expressions (sentences such as “LSF MAY/MIGHT affect the development of Dis”):\
+8. Ambiguous/Hedging expressions (sentences such as “LSF MAY/MIGHT affect the development of Dis”):<br />
      Annotate as affirmative statements only if the context provided by the rest of the sentence indicates significant findings produced in the study.
-For example, in sentence: “Our data suggest that LSF and/or other related sources MAY reduce the risk of Dis” → “our data suggest” suggests that a study was performed prior to this statement instead of it being a hypothesis to be tested. \
+For example, in sentence: “Our data suggest that LSF and/or other related sources MAY reduce the risk of Dis” → “our data suggest” suggests that a study was performed prior to this statement instead of it being a hypothesis to be tested.<br />

 9. Indirect relations:\